ricmclaughlin/ricmclaughlin.github.com/_posts/2023-05-16-aws-kinesis.md

 Output stream - the data that is extracted (and sent to firehose or another consumer via streams)

 error stream - where the errors go..

+## Kinesis Video Streams
+This is the VCR of AWS.

+## Triage

+Realtime to S3 or OpenSearch?
+Firehose; use Lambda to transform if needed, for example to write the data in Parquet format in S3

+Realtime to S3 into Parquet?
+Kinesis Data Streams to a Glue streaming ETL job.

+Near realtime to Redshift? use Redshift Streaming Ingestion for near-realtime scenarios from Data streams NOT Firehose